 Any resume rendered by your candidate data search can result in a good hire.
 Regardless of how long ago a resume was posted, what may seem like a passive candidate may actually be someone who is actively searching.
 Remember there are lots of job boards and recruiting sites out there.
 A potential employee may not have gotten around to updating their resume on every single one of them.
 Also, remember that an individual with a resume that matches your search criteria can also become a great source for a referral and someone to stay engaged with through effective candidate relationship management.

-It is a prudent practice to avoid the FIFO method (First In, First Out) to instead go with the BIFO (Best In, First Out) strategy.
+It is a prudent practice to avoid the FIFO method (First In, First Out) and to instead go with the BIFO (Best In, First Out) strategy.
 This means that you should not submit the first two or three candidate data matches for consideration after contacting them.
 Rather, you should contact a minimum of 10 to 15 qualified candidates, analyze and distill the data down to the top two or three and proceed from there.

 Managing and tailoring your employment brand to be friendly, helpful and easy to navigate will drive referrals and hiring conversions.
 A simple and straightforward application platform is the most successful strategy to date.
 A cumbersome, redundant and impersonal application process is part of an antiquated paradigm and what has proved to be a feature that drives potential recruits away and squanders your efforts to gather useful candidate data.